riquito/tuc/doc/tuc.1.md

 =====

 -g, --greedy-delimiter
-:   Match consecutive delmiters as if it was one
+:   Match consecutive delimiters as if it was one

 -p, --compress-delimiter
 :   Print only the first delimiter of a sequence